green-coding-solutions/documentation/content/en/docs/cluster/security.md

 GRANT SELECT,INSERT ON TABLE phase_stats TO client;
 GRANT USAGE, SELECT ON SEQUENCE phase_stats_id_seq TO client;

-GRANT INSERT on changelog to client;
+GRANT INSERT on cluster_changelog to client;
-GRANT SELECT, USAGE on changelog_id_seq to client;
+GRANT SELECT, USAGE on cluster_changelog_id_seq to client;

 GRANT SELECT,INSERT on warnings to client;
 GRANT SELECT, USAGE on warnings_id_seq to client;